-- New Jersey: Travelers from a long list of states and territories (the list will be updated every Tuesday), including residents returning home, are asked to quarantine upon arrival — and proof of a negative COVID-19 test won’t give you a pass.
+- New Jersey: Travelers from a long list of states and territories considered high-risk (the list will be updated every Tuesday), including residents returning home, are asked to quarantine upon arrival — and proof of a negative COVID-19 test won’t give you a pass.
 The state’s advisory notes: “If you test negative, you are still advised to self-quarantine for 14 days because you remain in the incubation period.”

 Penalties: None.
 It’s “voluntary, but compliance is expected.”

 - New Mexico: All travelers arriving in New Mexico, or returning residents, “from states deemed high-risk based on COVID-positivity rates” (as depicted on this map) are required to self-quarantine for two weeks or the length of their stay, with exemptions for first responders and other essential workers.
 Anyone quarantining “may only leave a residence or place of lodging to receive medical care.”
 Those passing through the state are asked to only stop for essential activities like pumping gas or buying food.

 Penalties: Apparently none so far, though the executive order declares that those who don't comply “shall be subject to involuntary isolation or quarantine."